 If the special characters

-%are present in these values, or in the value for the
+%appear in one of these values or in the value of

-Test this by logging out of Checkmk in your browser, and then pasting the contructed URL in the browser’s address field.
-You should then arrive directly in the target site — without a login screen.
-You will nonetheless be logged in, and can directly access the links contained on the page.
+Test the whole thing by logging out of your browser from Checkmk, and then copying the constructed URL into your browser.
+You must then go directly to the target page — without a login dialog.
+At the same time you will be logged in and can directly call the links contained in the page.

-You can also try the finished URL with
+You can also try out the finished URL with

 curl on the command line.